d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/sagemaker.md

 ## Exercises

 1. Try to edit and run the code in this book using Amazon SageMaker.
-1. Access the `SageMaker/d2l-en-sagemaker/` directory via the terminal.
+1. Access the source code directory via the terminal.

 ## [Discussions](https://discuss.mxnet.io/t/5640)